Slavery during the American Civil War: Emancipation

+The Emancipation Proclamation aided the Union war effort, depriving the Confederacy of their slave labor and encouraging the former slaves to join the Union.
+It also served to discourage any aid from Britain and France that the Confederacy sought by showing that the Union fought for emancipation.
+Support for emancipation strengthened in the North, as the deaths of friends and relatives caused Northerners to view the war as an effort to end slavery.

 The proclamation did receive some criticism, particularly from the South.
 It also only freed slaves in Confederate-controlled areas, exempting about 800,000 of the country's 2.9 million slaves.
 In addition, it depended on Union gains in the war for its enforcement.
 Among opponents were General William T. Sherman, who frequently complained about emancipation and enlistment but who complied with the edicts.

 Throughout the war, slaves were emancipating themselves.
 The two major events which allowed slaves to choose freedom were the increased possibility of escaping as white men who otherwise controlled slaves leaving the plantations for the Confederate Army and the advance of Union troops into close proximity.
 To prevent the former, attempts were made to better organize slave patrol and use the militia for such control, but these were less effective because the slave owners especially experienced in keeping their own slaves in bondage were often away in the Army.
 The advance of the Union Army had a large effect on slavery in the areas they came to control.
 The first region the Union Army captured was the Sea Islands off the coast of South Carolina and Georgia.
 Confederates reported that after their masters fled, the slaves in those areas pillaged their masters' property.
 The Union also made gains in western Kentucky, western Tennessee, and northern Mississippi.

 Occupying Union forces made a number of efforts to provide for freed slaves.
 In Tennessee, General Ulysses S. Grant appointed John Eaton, Jr. to be in charge of fugitives, and a camp was established at Grand Junction, Tennessee, later moved to Memphis, which organized these efforts.
 The camp provided shelter, food, and a small amount of medical attention.
 It also centralized the hiring of freedmen to whites who leased abandoned plantations; transforming agriculture in Union-held areas from a slave to a wage-based labor system.
 This same system had already been implemented in 1862 along the South Carolina coast in the Port Royal Experiment.
 Efforts were not universally successful, as tension developed between goals of efficiency and of black autonomy.
 In several locations, including Jefferson Davis' properties at Davis Bend, Mississippi, freed blacks were allotted land and given direct control.
 In spite of these examples, most freed slaves shifted to wage laborers, which were more similar to sharecropping than real freedom.
 This failure of provision of a solid economic footing for freed slaves has been considered a cause of the failure of Reconstruction.